top of page

 Physical Energy And Health

 Low energy often equals low libido.
 If you’re constantly tired, your body prioritizes recovery over sexual function.
 Good overall health supports better performance and desire.
-Conditions like poor cardiovascular health can also limit blood flow, which directly affects sexual function.
+Conditions like poor cardiovascular health can also limit blood flow, which directly affects sexual function and erectile health in men.

 Lifestyle Inputs